trolev/popupwin/README.md

 ### All settings
 * `pwinBlock` (string/object or false).
-By default: false. См. пример.
+By default: false.
+See example.
 * `pwinClose` (string).
 Selector element within `pwinBlock`.
 By default: '.close'